Timur Kapadze: Club

-In February 2011, Timur Kapadze moved to South Korean Incheon United, which he played until the end of the season.
+In February 2011, Timur Kapadze moved to South Korean club Incheon United, where he played until the end of the season.
 He played 28 matches and scored four goals.
-In January 2012 he moved to the club from UAE — Al Sharjah, where he played until June of the same year.
-During this time he played for the UAE club only nine times.
+In January 2012, he moved to UAE club Al Sharjah, where he played until June of the same year.
+During this time, he made nine appearance with the club.

-In June 2012 he moved to Aktobe from Kazakhstan, and played for the club until the end of 2014.
+In June 2012, he moved to Aktobe from Kazakhstan, and played for the club until the end of 2014.
 As part of Aktobe in 2013 became the champion of Kazakhstan, and in 2014 won the silver medal of the championship of Kazakhstan.
-In addition, in 2014 he won the Kazakhstan Super Cup.
+In addition, in 2014, he won the Kazakhstan Super Cup.

-In January 2015 he returned to Uzbekistan, and has signed a contract with Lokomotiv Tashkent.
-Together with the Lokomotiv Tashkent twice in a row in the seasons of 2016 and 2017 became the champion of Uzbekistan, and in the season of 2015 won silver medals of the championship of Uzbekistan.
+In January 2015, he returned to Uzbekistan, and has signed a contract with Lokomotiv Tashkent.
+Together with the Lokomotiv Tashkent two consecutive seasons (2016 and 2017) became the champion of Uzbekistan, and in the season of 2015 won silver medals of the championship of Uzbekistan.
 Also in 2016 and 2017 won the Uzbekistan Cup, and in 2015 the Uzbekistan Super Cup.

 He played for Lokomotiv Tashkent until the end of 2017.
-In the fall of 2017, he announced the end of his career as a football player at the end of the 2017 season.
+In the fall of 2017, he announced the end of his career as a football player at end of the 2017 season.
 During Kapadze's performance in Lokomotiv Tashkent, he was his captain.
-The farewell match of Timur Kapadze took place on December 4, 2017, in the final of the Uzbekistan Cup, in which Lokomotiv Tashkent and Bunyodkor met.
-The match ended with a score of 1: 0 in favor of Lokomotiv Tashkent.
+The farewell match of Timur Kapadze took place on 4 December 2017 in the final of the Uzbekistan Cup, in which Lokomotiv Tashkent and Bunyodkor met.
+The match ended with a score of 1–0 in favor of Lokomotiv Tashkent.
 The match was attended by a number of football and sports officials and specialists of Uzbekistan, in particular the President of the Uzbekistan Football Federation Umid Ahmadjanov, as well as the President of the AFC — Salman Bin Ibrahim Al-Khalifa.

-At the end of his career as a football player, he announced the beginning of coaching.
-On February 15, 2018, Kapadze was appointed interim head coach of the Uzbekistan national team.
-He holds this position until Héctor Cúper has taken over as head coach in August 2018.
+At the end of his career as a football player, he announced his transition to coaching.
+On 15 February 2018 Kapadze was appointed interim head coach of the Uzbekistan national team.
+He held this position until Héctor Cúper has taken over as head coach in August 2018.